top of page

 Please call us to see if you are a candidate for a telemedicine appointment

 On March 11th, 2020, the World Health Organization characterized the COVID-19 outbreak as a pandemic.
-Additionally, on March 13th, 2020, the United States government declared that the outbreak a national emergency.
+Additionally, on March 13th, 2020, the United States government declared the outbreak a national emergency.
+On May 11th, 2023 the U.S. Centers for Disease Control is reporting an end to the Federal Public Heath Emergency due to COVID-19.
 We at Children First are monitoring the situation closely and are dedicated to providing you with the best information possible.
 The following are responses to commonly asked questions regarding the COVID-19 outbreak.

 Q) What are the symptoms of a COVID-19 infection?